I just used Europe’s new EES border system. Here’s what you need to know.

 The first time you enter Europe, you’ll register your passport, capture a photo, and provide four fingerprints.
 This registration is good for three years.

-On every subsequent visit, the system simply verifies your stored biometrics — no re-registration required.
+On subsequent visits, the system simply verifies your stored biometrics — no re-registration required.

 EES is separate from the European Travel Information and Authorization System (ETIAS), which is expected to launch in late 2026.